varunm532/varun/index.md

 ## Build you Home Page here
 This is about your journey.
 Start now!!!
  8/20/23: I fixed the code by typing a "#" on line 7 on Makefile so I can run "make" to run my local server.
+ 8/22/23: "Make" didn't work because I accdently cloned the teacher repo to my student directory.
+To fix this: "ls teacher/" then "rm -rf teacher".
+This removed the teacher repo

 ## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.